Homepage of the site 'What to do with your life?'

 •

-Republican school claimed its caste system became more just, since 'everyone has the same chances'.
+The Republican School has claimed that its system of castes has become fairer since 'everyone has equal chances'.
 This involves two major biases:

 •